usu-cidi/qa-update/doc/progress.md

 ### 3.15.23
 * Connected to monday with webhook
 * Started looking at alternate ways to use the Ally API

+### 3.16.23
+* Kept trying to think of ways to get the Ally data
+  * Asked Ludo if he has ideas
+  * Maybe if there's really not a great way to do this but I can get it working with Box it could be something that we do separately periodically and update in Box?
+* Started looking at getting course report from Box

 ### TODO: